 (D) Business Position Disclosure.
 When business positions are required to be reported, a designated employee shall list the name and address of each business entity in which he or she is a director, officer, partner, trustee, employee, or in which he or she holds any position of management, a description of the business activity in which the business entity is engaged, and the designated employee's position with the business entity.

 (E) Acquisition or Disposal During Reporting Period.
-In the case of an annual or Leaving Office Statement, if an investment or an interest in real property was partially or wholly acquired or disposed of during the period covered by the statement, the statement shall contain the date of acquisition or disposal
+In the case of an Annual Statement or Leaving Office Statement, if an investment or an interest in real property was partially or wholly acquired or disposed of during the period covered by the Statement, the Statement shall contain the date of acquisition or disposal.

 IX.
 DISQUALIFICATION.

-No designated employee shall make, participate in making, or in any way attempt to use his or her official position to influence the making of any governmental decision which he or she knows or has reason to know will have a reasonably foreseeable material financial effect, distinguishable from its effect on the public generally, on the official or a member of his or her immediate family or on:
+No designated employee shall make, participate in making, or in any way attempt to use his or her official position to influence the making of any governmental decision which he or she knows or has reason to know will have a reasonably foreseeable material financial effect, distinguishable from its effect on the public generally, on the official or on a member of his or her immediate family or on:

 (A) Any business entity in which the designated employee has a direct or indirect investment worth two thousand dollars ($2,000) or more;